NursingMaster of Nursing (MN)

 t.
 519.661.2111 x83409

-The Master of Nursing - Advanced Nursing Practice program (MN-ANP) provides the basis for leadership in advanced nursing roles within nursing education, health services or health promotion.
+The Master of Nursing - Leadership in Professional Nursing Practice program (MN-Leadership) program prepares students to be leaders in an increasingly complex health care system, with a focus on transferrable core knowledge.
+Course delivery is a hybrid of online learning with several days of on-site residency during each term.
 The Master of Nursing - Primary Health Care Nursing Practice program (MN-PHCNP) program utilizes a combination of on-site and distance learning and offers full- and part-time options in collaboration with a consortium of Ontario universities.

 - Full-time study